 If you are unaware of how your page acts on mobile, type it into Google’s free tool, the Mobile-Friendly Test.
 You’d be surprised that even something as prolific as the Ohio Theather, their website doesn’t pass the mobile-friendly test.

-Let’s not be confused, though, responsive websites do NOT equal mobile optimized sites.
+Let’s not be confused, though, responsive websites do NOT equal mobile-optimized sites.
 Responsive websites will adjust their layout and text size according to the size of the screen.
-In the picture below you’ll see typical layout based on the standard WordPress setup.
+In the picture below you’ll see the typical layout based on the standard WordPress setup.
 The webmaster can select where columns are placed depending choice and device.

 In conclusion, AMP pages are here to stay.
 With the number of users that have already switched over, Google has quite a sample for testing purposes.
 Mobile optimized and realistically mobile ONLY may happen sooner than we can imagine.
 Many services are becoming cloud-based which do not require additional installation and allow users access on both desktop or mobile.
 I can only think that these types of services are in their infancy and the number will continue to grow into the future.